joschkabirk/panim/README.md

 field of the pulse at the position which is marked in the upper animation with the vertical line as a function of time.

+In the time domain (at a fixed position), the pulse still has a gaussian shape, since only the spectral phases are changed, but not the amplitudes, which means that the spectral distribution is still a gaussian, and therefore also the pulse in time is a gaussian.

 ![](animations/spatial_vs_time.gif)